survivejs/webpack-book/manuscript/developing/01_getting_started.md

 **webpack-cli** comes with additional functionality, including `init` and `migrate` commands that allow you to create new webpack configuration fast and update from an older version to a newer one.

-T> If you want to use webpack 5 to run the examples, use `npm add webpack@next` instead.

 T> `npm add` is an alias for `npm install`.
 It's used in the book as it aligns well with Yarn and `yarn add`.
 You can use which one you prefer.

 ## Running webpack